ingolia-lab/post-transcriptional-idrs/README.md

 Sequence_tables_dna contains various supplementary tables of strains, plasmids, oligos, and libraries.
 Screening_lib_seqs contains similar information used within some of the scripts.

 gateFlow.R contains script used for gate settings for flow cytometry analysis.

+LightAttentionPredictor contains scripts to run model on sequence of interested.